| |

 Blueberry Cheesecake Bars

-Blueberry cheesecake bars are one of those desserts that feel a little special without being complicated.
+Blueberry cheesecake bars are perfect when you need an easy dessert that’s not too fussy or complicated.
 The buttery brown sugar–pecan shortbread crust adds crunch and warmth, while the creamy lemon-scented filling keeps things bright and balanced.

 The bars are easy to slice, easy to serve, and ideal for make-ahead entertaining.
 They’re just as welcome on a dessert table as they are saved for a treat later in the week.